tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 * mobility : device and whole fish tackle should be easily to be assemble or dis-assemble
 * setup: first cast out with rod and reel; then pull main line out of reel and rod and attatch to tent peg; carefully setup trigger between the main line and device.

 Quick Summary: setup feeder/bait, cast out and link with tent pegs,  setup the bite alarm device, hook the trigger between mainline and device.
 Leave it for 1-2 days.
 When got bite from fish,  the strength will trigger alarm, hence give a call to my phone so that I could just go there and pickup and land the fish.
 But we also need some hearbeat to know that device is running properly.
-Every one minutes,  it send a http request to my backend which log its timstamp and whether it got triggered or not.
-With this data,  later we could analyze what time it got bite and what temperature from online historical weather data.
+Every one minutes,  it send a http request to my backend server which log its timstamp and whether it got triggered or not.
+With this data,  later we could know what time it got bite and what temperature it is.

 ### Angling strategy